Michael's New Book

 About Michael Otieno Molina

 Having bloomed from New Orleans public schools to Yale Law, Michael brings an earthy fire with a worldly perspective as a writer, performance poet, storyteller, public speaker, and educator.
-With over 15 years of cause marketing, cultural competency, and content creation designed to inspire, inform, and ignite passion to action, Michael has performed, keynoted, and taught at large scale and intimate events internationally and domestically within the US.
+With over 15 years as an educator, cause marketer, trainer in cultural competency, and creator of content designed to inspire, inform, and ignite passion to action, Michael has performed, keynoted, and taught at large scale and intimate events internationally and domestically within the US.

-With four books in print, as well as stage and short film credits as a writer, producer, and performer, Michael is a gifted and prolific creative with a unique style that brings the lyricism of natural language alive with humorous and incisive commentary on the human experience.
-A true renaissance man, Michael has a law degree from Yale Law School and a B.A. in English from Xavier University of Louisiana.
+With five books in print, as well as stage and short film credits as a writer, producer, and performer, Michael is a gifted and prolific creative with a unique style that brings the lyricism of natural language alive with humorous and incisive commentary on the human experience.
+Michael is the Head of School of the Bishop John T. Walker School for Boys in Washington, D.C.

 Electronic Press Kit